 Closed on Mondays, open from 9 am to 5 pm.
 The entrance fee for the science center is free and NTD100 for the galleries.
 Official website.

-5 – Explore the wetlands
+4 – Explore the wetlands

 There’s a pathway going through the wetland but you can also walk in the water in most parts, it’s not really deep, just a bit muddy.
-The eco-system there is really rich, the land is a mix of sand and soil, and is home to many small animals such as crabs and fishes.
+The ecosystem there is really rich, the land is a mix of sand and soil, and is home to many small animals such as crabs and fish.

 Be careful the boardwalk is often closed at high tide.
 There’s no entrance fee.
 Official website.

-7- Go back in time at Wufeng Lin Family House and garden
+5- Go back in time at Wufeng Lin Family House and garden

 This historical site is an architectural treasure.
 The Wufeng Lin family house was built in 1851 and is divided into 3 parts: Upper House, Lower House, and Laiyuan (garden).
 The Lin family played an important role throughout history and their house is one of the best-preserved compounds in Taiwan.